jimbrig/espanso/README.md

 ## Toggle

 To toggle `espanso`'s runtime simply double-tab the `Alt` key.
-This makes it useful to temporarilly disable then re-enable the service.
+This makes it useful to temporarily disable then re-enable the service.

 ## Application Specific